 If you’re responsible for running an operating room, you probably already know that you need surgery scheduling software.
 You’ve realized that you’re losing time and money by handling your surgery scheduling manually.
 Your team is too busy to waste time chasing patient information.
 Your OR is too valuable to sit empty while you race to find that missing piece of equipment your surgical team needs before they can operate.
+For more insights on the ideal time to use surgical scheduling software, and tips to ensure the best ROI, check out this guide.

 However, with so many options to choose from, it can be hard to know what to look for in surgery scheduling software.